200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BURNUPBADHOUSE.md

 1) Light a flame
 2) Pick a place
 3) Remember something that happened there.
 Draw it.
 Whisper it to the flame
 4) Do you feel something?
 Something real?
-If you don’t, skip to step 6
+If you donâ€™t, skip to step 6
 5) Cut out the place.
 Burn it
 6) Blow out the flame.
 Hide the house under your pillow.

-If you don’t burn anything for three days, burn the whole house.
+If you donâ€™t burn anything for three days, burn the whole house.
 If anyone else finds out about this game, burn the whole house.

 When the house is all gone, stop playing.